Health In The Bay – AILMENTS – Sports

 Prior to training or an event is it important to have the correct balance of macronutrient intake at the right time so that you will have the best energy production required for maximum performance and decreased risk of injury.
 Post training it is all about muscle repair and replacement of energy stores; restoring lost electrolytes and fluid balance to ensure a speedy recovery takes place.You can’t out-run a poor diet, so for advice on the best fuelling, sources and timing of nutrients to suit your needs, see a Nutritionist.

-Acupuncture can also be very helpful in your training.
-The aim of Acupuncture is to create homeostasis (or balance) in the body, which is important for all over health and to promote healing, and especially so when putting your body through strenuous training.
-It is also very effective for pain relief and sporting injuries.
+Acupuncture can be effective for pain relief and management.
 Patients commonly seek Acupuncture for back, neck and shoulder pain as well as injuries, such as strains – both ligament and muscle (eg tennis elbow, calf or groin strain, knee injuries), sprains, rotator cuff tears, shin splints and more.
-By getting the body back to a balanced state it allows the body to heal itself efficiently and effectively.